DW exclusive: Cybersecurity flaws leave Olympians at risk with Beijing 2022 app | DW | 18.01.2022

 The app also contains a reporting function that allows users to report other users if they consider a chat message to be dangerous or dubious.
 Among the possible reasons for reporting is the option "politically sensitive content," a phrase that is typically used in China to describe censored topics.

-The watchdog says in early December 2021, it confidentially disclosed the findings to the Beijing Organizing Committee for the 2022 Olympics.
+The watchdog says that it confidentially disclosed the findings to the Beijing Organizing Committee for the 2022 Olympics in early December.
 In doing so, as is customary when reporting security vulnerabilities, Citizen Lab asked the Beijing Olympic organizers to fix the issues within 45 days before the cybersecurity institute would publicly disclose its findings.

 "The Organizing Committee has not responded to our disclosure," Knockel told DW.

-Note: Editor's note: Following the report's release, DW has sent a request for comment to Apple and Google.